10 Things To Make With Washi Tape That Will Blow Your Mind!

-Some of the Coolest Things To Make From Washi Tape!
+Some of the Coolest Things Are Made From Washi Tape!

 (Oh, and this list is not exhaustive by the way)